My Dog Ate Ice Cream Will He Get Sick?

 3).
 Ice cream can contain toxic ingredients: another problem with ice cream is that some of the ingredients can be toxic to dogs.
 For instance, if you eat sugarless ice cream, chances are that it contains xylitol or another artificial sweetener.
 These are all bad for dogs.

-In addition, ice cream that contains chocolate (flavoring, sauce, chips) is bad because chocolate is toxic for dogs.
+In addition, chocolate ice cream is bad because chocolate has theobromine, which is toxic for dogs.
 Coffee and green tea ice cream are also dangerous due to the levels of caffeine in these products.
 And anything that contains raisins is off limits, as can lead to kidney problems.

 4).
 Dogs can be allergic to dairy products: just as some people are allergic to dairy products, the same can be true of dogs.

 As a once in a while treat, very small servings of ice cream may be safe for your fur baby.
 This is true, as long as your dog doesn’t have an intolerance to dairy, or a dairy allergy.
-Just make sure the serving is small, is made with real sugar (no artificial sweeteners), and stick with vanilla or fruit flavored versions.
+Just make sure the serving is small, is made with real sugar (no artificial sweeteners), and stick with vanilla or fruit flavors of ice cream.
+Vanilla ice cream is safe for dogs, as long as it is made with real sugar.
+And remember, dogs can’t digest artificial sweeteners very well.

 Safe Ice Cream Alternatives for Dogs